 Use this chart for future reference.
 Reflect and see how you’re progressing.

 Choosing Emotional Awareness is a significant step in supporting your mental and emotional well-being.
 Remember, practice, patience, and persistence.
 Be gentle with yourself, but hold yourself accountable.

 Your improved mental and emotional health is an ongoing journey.

-Be on the lookout for Part 8 in this series, Rational Living.
+Here is the link to Part 8 in this series: Rational Living.

 For a free copy of a comprehensive PDF workbook on these tools and concepts, send me an email at [email protected].

 I look forward to your comments and feedback.